 In addition to any potential withholding tax on ordinary dividends, a non-U.S. holder other than a "qualified shareholder" or a "qualified foreign pension fund," as each is defined for purposes of the Code, that disposes of a "United States real property interest" ("USRPI") (which includes shares of stock of a U.S. corporation whose assets consist principally of USRPIs), is generally subject to U.S. federal income tax under the Foreign Investment in Real Property Tax Act of 1980, as amended ("FIRPTA"), on the gain from such disposition.
 FIRPTA gains must be reported on U.S. federal income tax returns and are taxable at regular U.S. federal income tax rates.
 Such tax does not apply, however, to the gain on disposition of stock in a REIT that is "domestically controlled."
 Generally, a REIT is domestically controlled if less than 50% of its stock, by value, has been owned directly or indirectly by non-U.S. persons during a continuous five-year period ending on the date of disposition or, if shorter, during the entire period of the REIT's existence.
 We cannot assure our stockholders that we will qualify as a domestically controlled REIT.
+Proposed Treasury regulations issued on December 29, 2022 (the "Proposed Regulations") would modify the existing Treasury regulations relating to the determination of whether we are a domestically controlled REIT by providing a look through rule for our stockholders that are non-publicly traded partnerships, REITs, regulated investment companies or domestic "C" corporations owned 25% or more directly or indirectly by foreign persons ("foreign owned domestic corporations") and by treating "qualified foreign pension funds" as foreign persons for this purpose.
+Although the Proposed Regulations are intended to be effective for transactions occurring on or after the date they are finalized, the preamble to the Proposed Regulations states that the IRS may challenge contrary positions that are taken before the Proposed Regulations are finalized.
+Moreover, the Proposed Regulations, as currently drafted, would apply to determine whether a REIT was domestically controlled for the entire five-year testing period prior to any disposition of our common stock, rather than applying only to the portion of the testing period beginning on or after the Proposed Regulations are finalized.
+The Proposed Regulations relating to foreign owned domestic corporations is inconsistent with prior tax guidance.
+We cannot predict if or when or in what form the Proposed Regulations will be finalized or what our composition of investors that are treated as domestic under these final regulations will be at the time of enactment.
+Please consult your tax advisor.
 If we were to fail to so qualify, amounts received by a non-U.S. holder on certain dispositions of shares of our common stock (including a redemption) would be subject to tax under FIRPTA, unless (i) our shares of common stock were regularly traded on an established securities market and (ii) the non-U.S. holder did not, at any time during a specified testing period, hold more than 10% of our common stock.
+We currently do not expect that any class of our shares of common stock will be regularly traded on an established securities market.